PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   contract as Swish.
 If the old final transposed tensor remains observable, a local adapter reuses the pre-permutation; neither activation pass mutates a shared post-permutation constant.
+- Center/size/offset association is semantic rather than positional.
+One singleton-channel center branch, one activated size branch, and one direct offset branch must agree on batch/spatial shape and the size/offset data view;
+  more than one compatible triple rejects instead of choosing the nearest Transpose.
+- GatherND coordinate roles are proven from the dynamic Reshape and bounded immutable integer grids.
+Every coordinate Concat consumer slot must belong to the planned size/offset gathers before its inputs are reordered.
+- Reshape shape constants are grouped by identity and exact slot.
+Exclusive INT32/INT64 constants rotate in place; a constant with any unrelated use is cloned once for the planned size/offset Reshapes.
+Inferred `-1` values and option metadata stay symbolic.
 - The exporter remains the ordered orchestration owner; match/guard/rewrite decisions move to `pytorch_fast_precanonicalize_policy.py` one coherent family at a time.